The Yo-Yo Relationship: He Loves Me; He Loves Me Not

-Unfortunately, what this wiring means for his romantic partners—including you—is that he will string them along with occasional rewards (like phone calls, sex, brief expressions of concern, empty offers of support) along with consistently and repeatedly rejecting them.
+Unfortunately, what this wiring means for his romantic partners—including you—is that he will string you along with occasional rewards (like phone calls, sex, brief expressions of concern, empty offers of support) along with consistently and repeatedly rejecting you.

 On Yo-Yo Relationships:

 Why do you stay?
 Because intermittent reinforcement is a powerful hook.
 Remember those experiments with rats?
 When rewards are sporadic and unpredictable, a rat will relentlessly push the lever because persistence gets the reward.

 The yo-yo relationship has the same effect, rewarding your persistence and your ability to hang in there.
 It keeps you just hopeful enough to get sucked into the next round of courtship that follows a period of withdrawal.
 Whenever you're rejected, you remember the good times, and before you lose hope, here comes another reconciliation.
 And even when you think you've had enough, it's hard to get away from the allure of another "up" after enduring another "down."

 So, how can you get the closure you seek?
 How can you get rid of "the hope in my heart for us?"
 How can you escape the yo-yo?
 Here are five keys.